 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means more client sessions and greater exposure - resulting in higher premiums.
-A sole trader earning $50K will pay less than a multi-therapist practice turning over $500K+.
+Turnover is a key pricing factor.
+Higher revenue generally means more client sessions and greater exposure.
+A sole therapist earning $50K pays less than a multi-therapist practice turning over $500K or more.

 🙌